MapsPeople/docs/src/getting-started/android/search.md

 Start by creating a new activity or _fragment_ to facilitate searches on your application.
 Here we will be using a _fragment_ for search and show to search results on, while using a bottom sheet to display the results.
 We also create a search input field on our main map _activity_ for the user to input the text they want to search for.
 This is already setup in the basic example app.

 To perform a search you will need to have initiated `MapsIndoors`.
 This was shown in the previous section of the getting started tutorial how you do this.
-[Show a map]({{ site.url }}/android/v3/getting-started/map)

-For advanced usage of the search functionality read the Search guide and tutorials connected to it: [Search Guide]({{ site.url }}/android/v3/guides/search)
+For advanced usage of the search functionality read the Search guide and tutorials connected to it: [Search Guide](/searching/)

 <!-- Results list -->
 {% include "src/shared/getting-started/search/results-list.md" %}